 Thanks to “After 83 Weeks with Christy Olson” for the following:

 About the show: After 83 Weeks with Christy Olson is the first ever podcast about a podcast!
-Christy and co-hosts Steve Kaufmann, Christian Rosenberg, and George Hermoza offer insight on the latest episode of 83 Weeks with Eric Bischoff, covering revelations, fan reactions, and more.
-An AfterBuzz TV Wrestling and Sports production, the show airs on Eric Bischoff’s 83 Weeks YouTube channel, and features a weekly Q&A with Eric himself.
+Former WWE announcer Christy, 83 Weeks channel producer Steve Kaufmann, and pro wrestler George Hermoza offer insight on the latest episode of 83 Weeks with Eric Bischoff, covering revelations, fan reactions and more.
+An AfterBuzz TV Wrestling and Sports production, the show airs on Eric Bischoff’s 83 Weeks YouTube channel and features a weekly Q&A with Eric himself.